 Local places of worship

 The chaplains offer the following directory as an aid to Colby students who would like to become a part of a local worshiping community.
 Local places of worship enjoy having Colby students worship with them and share in their congregational life.
-If you do not find your denomination or faith represented in this listing please contact Dean Kurt Nelson and he will work with you in locating and making contact with your religious tradition.
+If you do not find your denomination or faith represented in this listing please contact Interim Dean of Spiritual Life Chrissy Castaldo, (firstname.lastname@example.org)> and she will work with you in locating and making contact with your religious tradition.